Unleash/terraform-provider-unleash/README.md

 Because feature flags should be short lived, we do not support managing feature flags through Terraform.
 Feature flags should be managed directly in Unleash.

+If you're interested in using Terraform to manage feature flags, you can use [philips-labs/unleash provider](https://registry.terraform.io/providers/philips-labs/unleash/latest/docs) that supports managing feature flags.

 ## Requirements

 - [Terraform](https://www.terraform.io/downloads.html) >= 1.0